Classical Jiri to Everest Trek- 18 days

 Equipment Checklist

-Only pack what’s needed for the trek to travel light and comfortably.
-You can store your excess luggage at The Everest Holiday for free.
+We recommend that you only pack the essential clothing and gear for the trek.
+You can store your excess luggage at The Everest holiday for free.
 Porters will carry your main trekking bag, but the weight limit is 10 kg for each trekker.
-Since one porter carries the luggage for two people, we suggest that you and a trekking partner share one large duffel bag (over 60 Liters).
+Since one porter carries the luggage for two people, we suggest that you and a trekking partner share one large duffle bag (over 60 Liters).

 Head